 Serious soft tissue injuries – The tremendous forces at play in truck accidents can wreak havoc on the human body.
 Many victims sustain serious soft tissue injuries like strains, sprains, lacerations, and contusions.
 When severe, these injuries can require immobilization, stiches, or even surgery.
 In some cases, they may even result in chronic conditions or even impairments that prevent victims from retuning to work or engaging in daily tasks that they once took for granted.

 Burns – Many truck accidents result in fires or explosions, which in turn can cause the people involved to receive serious burns.
 Burns are among the most painful injuries a person can sustain and often leave victims disfigured with permanent scarring.

-Call a Baltimore Personal Injury Lawyer Today for a Free Consultation
+Call a Baltimore Semi Truck Accident Lawyer Today for a Free Consultation